-At Beech Estate, we welcome hammock campers, bivouac campers and campers with tarps.
+At Beech Estate, we welcome hammock campers, bivouac campers and campers with tarps and of course tents!
 If you are camping and using a hammock we ask you to respect the woods.
 That means asking us where the best spots to set up your hammock are and being cautious with campfires.
 It goes without saying, we ask you to leave the wild camping spot as you found it.

 Beech Estate reviewed